weaviate/weaviate-io/developers/weaviate/model-providers/kubeai/embeddings.md

 - `model`: The KubeAI model name.
 - `dimensions`: The number of dimensions for the model.
-- `baseURL`: The OpenAI compatible endpoint provided by KubeAI.
+- `baseURL`: The OpenAI-style endpoint provided by KubeAI.

-In most cases the `baseURL` is `http://kubeai/openai`.
+    - In most cases the `baseURL` is `http://kubeai/openai`.
 Unless you have Weaviate deployed in a different cluster or namespace.

 ## Further resources